jblotus/explosivewebsprogramming/source/_posts/2011-10-09-per-route-response-caching-in-lithium-php.md

   return $request;
 });</pre> So in my application, I am trying to match a url that looks like:

 `/podcasts/the-javascript-show`.
-This will normally take me to the Episodes controller&#8217;s index action, passing `:slug` as an attribute of the request object.
+This will normally take me to the Episodes controller's index action, passing `:slug` as an attribute of the request object.
 You will notice that for the third argument of `Router::connect()`, I have passed a closure to intercept the request object to modify the request object and add some caching info to a new attribute.
 Finally and importantly, I return the `$request` object.
-If you don&#8217;t return that the Dispatcher won&#8217;t know how to process your route.
+If you don't return that the Dispatcher won't know how to process your route.

 The second step of this process involves adding a filter to `Dispatcher::run()` to handle the caching aspect.